WICG/serial/EXPLAINER_BLUETOOTH.md

 1. `bluetoothServiceClassId` (string) – The Bluetooth service class 128-bit
    UUID.

-Opening a mapped port will return a btServiceClassId of `0x1101`.
+Opening a mapped port will return a bluetoothServiceClassId of `0x1101`.

 ### Port Persistence